pastorbrett-sys/The-Traveling-Church-1/replit.md

   - Vertically centered in navigation bar
   - Clickable to scroll to home section

-- **Hero Title Animation**:
+- **Hero Section Animations**:
-  - "The Traveling Church" title animates on page load
+  - **Title**: "The Traveling Church" animates on page load
     - Letter-by-letter fade-in effect from left to right
     - Each letter fades in with 0.05s delay stagger
     - Smooth 0.3s fade-in with upward movement (translateY)
-  - Animation runs once on initial page load
+    - "Church" appears on its own line
+  - **Mission Text**: Fades in after title completes
+    - Starts at 1s delay with 0% opacity
+    - Floats up from bottom (30px translateY) to normal position
+    - 0.8s fade-in duration with ease-out easing
+    - Reaches full opacity when complete
+  - Total animation sequence: ~1.8 seconds

 - **Navigation** (`client/src/components/navigation.tsx`):
   - Mission, Journey, Values, Pastor, Resources, Events, Contact